litebird/reionization/LB_fiducials_mocks/README.md

 # Fiducial models for reionization studies

-This folder contains the lensed and unlensed CMB spectra produced by CLASS (v3.2.0).
+This folder contains the lensed and unlensed CMB spectra produced by CLASS (modified for reionization [CLASS_REIO](https://github.com/s-ilic/class_reio/tree/main)).

 • `model_A`: tanh model